 It has been an interesting trading week despite the few data releases.
-The dollar index hit a 4-week low on Thursday as concerns rise about the labor market recovery.
+The dollar index hit a 4-week low on Thursday as concerns rise about the labour market recovery.
 Meanwhile, the eurozone inflation surged to a 10-year high in August pushing the euro into new highs against rivals.
 Australian economic growth exceeded expectations in the Q2 defying the pandemic situation and lockdowns.

 Dollar Falls to 4-week Lows